tyson-swetnam/mkdocs-material-template/docs/keysassignments.md

 -   now, J. (1855).
 On the Mode of Communication of Cholera (2nd ed.).
 John Churchill.

+#### Mock Up

+Introduction
+- ARITIFCIAL INTELEGENCE (AI): computer systems capable of preforming tasks typically requiering human intellegence
+- FOCUS: utilizing AI tools to analyze epedemic reated data (ex.
+COVID-19, Cholera)
+- AIM: creating reusable pythin code that can applied to various datasets, evaluate specialized data and create informative heatmaps
+- HEATMAPS: visual representations of intensity/density of data in specified areas, such as areas of origin in disease (epedemiology)
+- COVID-19 outbreak 2020: Michael Worobey, identified suspcted origiin Huhan Seafood Market in Whuhan by heatmaping
+- CHOLERA outbreak 1854: Jhon snow, teaced origin of outbreak to water pump using heapmaping
+- GOAL: create inclusive and effective approach to combating epedemics, while implementing widespread use of AI in data science field

 ## Assignment 3: Materials and Methods